Cindy and Barrett with RV in Montrose

 At the same time, I started slowly obtaining more clients outside of my typical media jobs and learning how we could work from anywhere and go to school from anywhere.

 One day, my husband came home from his typical 9-5 job, having decided it was time for a change.
 Everything ramped up pretty quickly from there.
-We first bought the fifth wheel, then our first diesel — a GMC truck.
+We first bought the fifth wheel, then our first diesel truck.

-We told ourselves in the beginning that our goal was to find the perfect place to settle down.
-But along the way, we also just fell in love with the adventure of seeing this great nation.
+Initially, we told ourselves that our goal was to find the perfect place to settle down.
+But along the way, we also fell in love with the adventure of seeing this great nation.

-Sometimes our perfect home search has taken a bit of a back seat in exchange for visiting National Parks and other “shiny objects” along the way.
+Sometimes, our perfect home search took a back seat in exchange for visiting National Parks and other “shiny objects” along the way.

-But every place we’ve visited, we were always asking ourselves what we liked (and disliked) about it, asking ourselves if we could see ourselves living there.
-So we were getting a bit closer in our hunt every day!
+But every place we visited, we asked ourselves what we liked (and disliked) about it, asking ourselves if we could see ourselves living there.
+So, we were getting a bit closer in our hunt every day!

 Until we discover it, we’re going to have as much fun as possible exploring every lake, trail, and town we can find across America!